Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

   * `TS` - A timestamp taken when this request was made
 * The optional `adobe_aa_vid` attribute is the URL-encoded Analytics Custom Visitor ID \(VID\), if previously set in the [Analytics extension](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-analytics).

-When `AdobeCallbackWithError` is provided, and you are fetching the attributes from the Mobile SDK, the timeout value is 500ms.
-If the operation times out or an unexpected error occurs, the `fail` method is called with the appropriate `AdobeError`.
+When [AdobeCallbackWithError](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/mobile-core-api-reference#adobecallbackwitherror) is provided, and you are fetching the attributes from the Mobile SDK, the timeout value is 500ms.
+If the operation times out or an unexpected error occurs, the `fail` method is called with the appropriate [AdobeError]https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/mobile-core-api-reference#adobeerror).

 #### Java